 Work to increase public understanding

-The Division works to increase public and scientific understanding of fault and earthquake hazards in our state.
+The Survey works to increase public and scientific understanding of fault and earthquake hazards in our state.
 We work closely with the Washington Emergency Management Division, the Washington Seismic Safety Committee, and the Federal Emergency Management Agency to ensure that the best-available science is used in the development of hazard mitigation plans.
-In addition, the Division performs seismic safety evaluations of schools.
+In addition, the Survey performs seismic safety evaluations of schools.